 The scholarship is open to an outstanding young conductor, composer or repetiteur, aged between 21 and 30 who is likely to be an influential leader in the field of music, to undertake study in the United Kingdom or the Czech republic for at least six months.
-Application forms are available from the British Council, PO Box 88, Edgecliff NSW 2027, Tel (02) 9326 2022, Fax (02) 9327 4868, Email: bcsydney@sprint.com.
+Application forms are available from the British Council, PO Box 88, Edgecliff NSW 2027, Tel (02) 9326 2022, Fax (02) 9327 4868, Email bcsydney@sprint.com.
 Applications close early November.

-The STA Travel Grant (I,L,R,C)
+The STA Travel Scholarship (I,L,R,C)

-Applicants must be undertaking study leading to a degree or diploma of the University and a member of the University Union.
-The grant is awarded on the basis of significant contribution to the community life of the University involving a leadership role in student affairs and the University Union and the relevance and merit of the proposed travel to the student's academic program or University Union activities.
-Applications close mid-April.
+The Scholarship is available to a student undertaking a full-time degree or diploma of the University.
+The Scholarship will be awarded on the basis of a significant contribution to the community life of the University, for example, involvement in the University Union, leadership in student affairs, voluntary service to the University, and the relevance and merit of the proposed travel to the student's academic program or the community life of the University.
+Consideration may also be given to the applicants academic achievements.
+Applications close 31 March.